 Damian’s strategic approach to managing disputes focuses on delivering successful commercial outcomes for clients.

 Damian is the Client Relationship Partner for a number of the firm’s most significant global clients.

-He is co-author of the leading books on class actions in Australia and the UK, Class Actions in Australia (Third Edition, Thomson Reuters, 2022) and Class Actions in England and Wales (Sweet & Maxwell, with the Second Edition forthcoming in 2022), respectively.
+He is co-author of the leading books on class actions in Australia and the UK, Class Actions in Australia (Third Edition, Thomson Reuters, 2022) and Class Actions in England and Wales (Second Edition, Sweet & Maxwell, 2022), respectively.
 He regularly presents and comments on legal issues, including class actions and litigation funding.

-He has led our market leading global class actions practice over many years and before that the wider Australia Disputes practice which spanned the period both before and after the merger.
+He has led our market leading global class actions practice over many years and before that the wider Australia Disputes practice which spanned the period both before and after the merger of Herbert Smith Freehills.

 Damian holds a Bachelor of Laws with Honours and a Bachelor of Economics from the University of Adelaide.
 He also has a Bachelor of Civil Law from the University of Oxford and a Master of Laws from the University of Cambridge.
 He has completed the Advanced Management Program at Harvard Business School.
 Damian is admitted to practise across Australia and in England and Wales.

-Damian is recognised as a Star Litigator in Australia by Benchmark Litigation 2020 and 2021.
+Damian is recognised as a Star Litigator in Australia by Benchmark Litigation.
 He has been consistently ranked in Chambers Asia Pacific (Dispute Resolution) and as a leading individual in Legal 500 (Dispute Resolution and Class Actions).
 Chambers attributes Damian’s market recognition to “not only his personal ‘experience and expertise’ and thought leadership in this field, but also as one of the key reasons for Herbert Smith Freehills having ‘really set themselves apart from everyone else’ in that space.”